MusicGenerator/mumble-ruby-pluginbot-docs/installation_howto.rst

     cd ~/src/mumble-ruby-pluginbot
     cp templates/override_config.yml ~/src/bot2_conf.yml

-  Then edit ~/src/bot2_conf.yml and change the folowing variables:
+  Now edit ~/src/bot2_conf.yml and change at least the following variables:

+  - main -> logfile to "/home/botmaster/logs/bot2.log", and so forth
   - main -> fifo to "/home/botmaster/mpd2/mpd.fifo", and so forth
+  - mumble -> name to "anything different then for bot1", and so forth
   - plugin -> mpd -> port to 7702, and so forth

 Set up MPD (Music Player Daemon)